pablovegan/Python-tips-tools/README.md

 ## Online resources

-Most of the material in this repo is covered in the excelent [Python: Coding Guidelines, Tools, Tests and Packages](https://www.udemy.com/course/python-coding-guidelines-tooling-testing-and-packaging/?couponCode=FRANNECK_APR_2023) course at Udemy.
+Most of the material in this repo is covered in the excelent course [Python: Coding Guidelines, Tools, Tests and Packages](https://www.udemy.com/course/python-coding-guidelines-tooling-testing-and-packaging/?couponCode=FRANNECK_APR_2023).

-Free online resources are abundant; to name a few I use frequently:
+Of course, free online resources are abundant; to name a few I use frequently:
 - [Programiz](https://www.programiz.com/python-programming)
 - [Real Python](https://realpython.com/)
+- Libraries' documentation